deis/steward/README.md

 # Concepts

-Steward is a Go program that runs in 1 or more Kubernetes Pods.
-It runs a control loop that watches the event stream for a set of [`ThirdPartyResource`][3pr]s (called 3PRs hereafter), in one, some, or all available namespaces.
-An operator may run many Stewards in a Kubernetes cluster, all responsible for provisioning different sets of services.
+Steward is a program written in Go that runs a control loop to watch the Kubernetes event stream for a set of [`ThirdPartyResource`][3pr]s (called 3PRs hereafter), in one, some, or all available namespaces.
+It uses these 3PRs to communicate with an application that requests a service.

+A single Steward process is responsible for provisioning one specific _type_ of service.
+For each service type you intend to support, you should run exactly one Steward in your cluster that is configured to provision that service type.

 ## Available Services